calibrate and fit a Vl53L0X time of flight sensor to measure water or oil tank level

 calibrating the sensor

-# BEFORE CALIBRATION WATER SENSOR - THIS CODE WORKS sensor: - platform: vl53l0x name: "watertank-tof" address: 0x29 update_interval: 10s long_range: false accuracy_decimals: 0 unit_of_measurement: "mm" id: watertanklevel filters: - lambda: return x * 1000; # AFTER CALIBRATION WATER SENSOR - WORKING CODE sensor: - platform: vl53l0x name: "watertank-tof" address: 0x29 update_interval: 10s long_range: false accuracy_decimals: 0 unit_of_measurement: "mm" id: watertanklevel filters: - lambda: return (x - 0.034) * -1050; # calculation: 34 is the graph intercept so that's - 0.034 in metres x a scaling factor found on graph.
-Make the value negative so that the graph will drop not rise as the tank empties.
+# WATER SENSOR - THIS WORKS BUT THE DATA IS NOISY sensor: - platform: vl53l0x name: "watertank-tof" address: 0x29 update_interval: 10s long_range: false accuracy_decimals: 0 unit_of_measurement: "mm" id: watertanklevel filters: - lambda: return x * 1000; # YOU CAN ADD CALIBRATION FACTORS TO THE WATER SENSOR - THIS WORKS BUT THE DATA IS NOISY sensor: - platform: vl53l0x name: "watertank-tof" address: 0x29 update_interval: 10s long_range: false accuracy_decimals: 0 unit_of_measurement: "mm" id: watertanklevel filters: - lambda: return (x - 0.038) * -1050; # calculation: 38 is the graph intercept so that's - 0.038 in metres x a scaling factor found on graph.
+If you return a negative value as I have the graph will drop not rise as the tank empties.